cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 To run the Cheshire Cat, you need to have `Docker` ([instructions](https://docs.docker.com/engine/install/)) and `docker-compose` ([instructions](https://docs.docker.com/compose/install/)) already installed on your system.

 The Cat is not a LLM, it uses a LLM.
-Hence, when you run the Cat for the first time, you need to configure the LLM and the encoder.
+Hence, when you run the Cat for the first time, you need to configure the LLM and the embedder.
 Most people use [ChatGPT](https://platform.openai.com/docs/models/gpt-3-5), it's quite cheap and powerful enough.
 We will do the same during the next steps.